TerryV8/click-count/README.md

 ---

-# 3. Below, I provided in more details all the components that I was used:
+# 3. Below, I will provide in the details all the components that I was used:

 ## Let's design the architecture
 - #### [Redis Architecture (Back-end)](docs/redis_architecture.md)